Healthy Apple Crisp!

 Your family and friends will LOVE my apple crisp recipe (it serves 8).
 It is SO EASY to make and your kitchen will smell amazing!

 If you don't have a slow cooker yet, I strongly recommend you get one.
 If you have one, but haven't used it in a long time, then pull it out!
 They are inexpensive and easy to use.
 Just set it and forget it

 - note: sometimes I cut back on the portions of 2 of the ingredients to save calories: the coconut sugar (a few TBSP is enough) and the almond flour (I will sometimes use quinoa flour instead ...
 1/8 to 1/4 cup).
 It doesn't affect the recipe flavour, in my opinion, but I'm also not a fan of super sweet desserts.

 - non-stick cooking spray (I used buttered flavoured) to coat the slow cooker

-- 6 cups of peeled and sliced apples (I used Granny Smith)
+- 6 cups of peeled and sliced apples (I used Granny Smith).
+About 8-10 apples.

 - 2 TBSP lemon juice (prevents the apples from oxidizing and turning brown)